Managing session variables

 Editing an existing session variable

-To edit an existing variable, simply click in the Mid column and change the value.
+To edit an existing variable, simply click in the column Mid and change the value.

 Definition of service output

-Illustration 4.
+Figure 4.
 Expanded details for PageService1

 After correctly attaching the service to the variable, its properties will show information about the attached service and the specified output parameter: